harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure.md

       6. If a warning message appears, select **Yes** and **Continue**.
       7. Restart or continue the installation process.

-   If you get an error that `This installation package could not be opened`, you might need to [change ownership of the file](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc753659(v=ws.10)) to Administrators, allow full control, and then restart or continue the installation process.
+   If you get the error message `This installation package could not be opened`, you might need to [change ownership of the file](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc753659(v=ws.10)) to Administrators, allow full control, and then restart or continue the installation process.
 If you're not already an administrator, you might need to elevate your permissions using [User Account Control (UAC)](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/user-account-control).

    :::